HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_13/Checkpoints_Ch_13.md

 ## 13.4 ##
 There will be an attempt, at runtime, to create a Double object out of an Number object.
 But this will not work because the Number object is in based on an Integer object.

+## 13.5 ##
+The code from this checkpoint will fail at runtime because a Double object is attempted to be stored where an Integer object is supposed to be stored.